cx-cloud-101/speedtest-workshop/gcp/love-the-smell-of-http.md

 ...
 ```

-Start the application either by running the `ApiApplication` class in your IDE, or running one of the following gradle commands:
+Start the application either by running the `ApiApplication` class in your IDE, or run the following maven command:

-* `./gradlew bootRun`
-* `./gradlew appengineRun`
+* `mvn spring-boot:run`

-_All the three ways of starting the application should work, so pick the one that works for you._
+_Both ways of starting the application should work, so pick the one that works for you._

 If the API started successfully, you should be able to open [http://localhost:8080/hello/speedtest](http://localhost:8080/hello/speedtest) in your browser and get a response.